 The Psychology major offers a broad range of options.
 There are three areas of emphasis within the degree:

-These areas allow flexibility so students may focus on a special area of interest.
+These areas allow flexibility so students may focus on a special area of interest with their psychology degree.

 Need more information?
 Request information now to learn more about the Psychology bachelor's degree available at Friends University.
 You can also contact the Admissions Office at 316-295-5100 or firstname.lastname@example.org.